Golam Sarwar Hiru

-Golam Sarwar Hiru is an Islami Oikya Jote politician and a former member of parliament for Barguna-2.
+Golam Sarwar Hiru (30 August 1949 – 27 July 2026) was a Bangladeshi Islami Oikya Jote politician who was a member of parliament for Barguna-2.

-Career
+Life and career

 Hiru was elected to parliament from Barguna-2 as an Islami Oikya Jote candidate in 1996.
 In the 7th Jatiya Sangshad session, he was the sole representative of Islami Oikya Front.
 He was threatened with expulsion for breaking party discipline.

+Hiru died in Dhaka on 27 July 2026, at the age of 76.